 - 2015, Maryland (Baltimore City): $70,663 Verdict.
 A family was driving along on Martin Luther King Boulevard in Baltimore.
 As they approach an intersection, another vehicle darts out in front of them, attempting to make a left turn, which causes a collision.
 The impact is significant, and the turning driver’s vehicle flips.
 The three family members in the other car are immediately driven to the emergency room, where each is diagnosed with back, neck, and shoulder injuries.
 The child in the car has two mild bulging discs, rendering him unable to play his beloved sport of baseball for the season.
 The family sues the other driver, an Allstate insured driver.
 Liability is admitted.
 The jury awards medical costs and a small non-economic damage award on top of a $45,000 settlement to one of the other family members in the car.

 - 2015, Maryland (Baltimore County): $100,000.
 A woman was rear-ended and shoved into a third car.
 She suffered neck and back injuries.
 The case was complicated by the fact that she had three prior car accidents and was already on disability with spinal injuries.
-Still, Allstate tended the policy after a demand letter before a suit was ever file in the case for their insured's policy limits.
+Still, Allstate tended the policy for the bodily injury claim after a demand letter before a suit was ever filed in the case for their insured's policy limits.
 Miller & Zois handled this case.

 - 2015, Maryland (Prince George’s County): $50,000 Verdict.
 A highway maintenance worker is a passenger in a state highway truck.
 When the truck attempts to merge onto I-95, it is rear-ended by another vehicle.
 The impact turns the trailer that the highway truck was towing on its side.
 The worker seeks emergency treatment the day after the accident after experiencing severe lower back pain.
 He receives orthopedic treatment and physical therapy.
 He claims that the injuries will prevent him from returning to work.
 He sues the other driver, claiming that they did not maintain a proper following distance.
 The other driver, insured by Allstate, disputes liability, claiming that the highway truck cut him off.
 He also claimed that the extent of the injuries was questionable.
 Still, the jury finds for the plaintiff.